 By law, local authorities may refuse any performance licence application which is received less than 21 days before the first date of the performance.

-If a licence application is received less than 21 days before the first date of the performance, the local authority may agree to process the application providing all relevant documents are correctly completed, legible and received at least seven working days prior to the performance date.
+If a licence application is received less than 21 days before the first date of the performance, the local authority may agree to process the application providing all relevant documents are correctly completed, legible and received at least ten working days prior to the performance date.

 The local authority counts the day the application is received as one whole day (provided that it is a working day and that the application is received by 5pm).
 The date of the performance is not counted.